-New York—With impressive results for Samurai swords and armor, the Bonhams October 16 Arts of the Samurai sale proves Samurai culture has lasting appeal.
-Absentee, telephone and online bidders were particularly well-represented, revealing interest in this specialized field reaches far beyond the usual perimeters of the art market.
-Bidders from the US predominated, doubtlessly drawn to the sale by Bonhams Madison Avenue window display of Samurai armor, as well as the Metropolitan Museum of Art's exhibition celebrating curator Bashford Dean and the creation of the museum's Arms and Armor department.
+New York—With impressive results for Samurai swords and armour, the Bonhams October 16 Arts of the Samurai sale proves Samurai culture has lasting appeal.
+Absentee, telephone and online bidders were particularly well-represented, revealing interest in this specialised field reaches far beyond the usual perimeters of the art market.
+Bidders from the US predominated, doubtlessly drawn to the sale by Bonhams Madison Avenue window display of Samurai armour, as well as the Metropolitan Museum of Art's exhibition celebrating curator Bashford Dean and the creation of the museum's Arms and Armour department.
 That said, the UK, Europe, Japan and Hong Kong also vied for success.

 Happily, Bonhams was able to please the most discerning individuals and trade representatives with the high-quality swords on offer.
 The auction's top lot, an extremely rare 14th century Sekishu Juyo katana by Naotsuna from the Nanbokucho period, in excellent condition and featuring a lively temper line, sold for an impressive $134,500.
 But it was not exclusively six-figure swords that attracted attention.
 Selling at 2.5 times its high estimate, a later Mihara katana with mounts from the Muromachi period also brought a notable result at $20,000.
 According to Bonhams Director of Japanese Works of Art, Jeff Olson, "Samurai swords will always hold their allure.
 With their unique construction, distinctive steel tempering and composition, they have always been highly prized for both efficacy in combat and their physical beauty."

 Enthusiasts can look forward to more art of Samurai in Bonhams upcoming Japanese Works of Art sale, scheduled for March of 2013.

 To view the full auction, please visit bonhams.com.